MAPSuio/spring-challenge17/sweet_shredder/README.md

 order from left to right, top to bottom.
 Each strip consists of 5 pixels and can be found below.
 The original artwork was 200 pixels wide and 200 pixel tall.
 So you know that there will be 40 strips on each row.
-From the top the 41th strip is the first five pixels of the second row.
+From the top, the 41th strip is the first five pixels of the second row.

 Your task: Reassemble the artwork and find the name of your sweetest